 What is Google Search Console

 Google Search Console is a free service that helps you monitor and maintain your website’s online presence with Google’s search queries.
 You don’t have to sign up to Google Search Console for your website to be indexed and listed by Google.
-But you can get better results, analyze and optimize your search results and traffic if you sign up and add your Websites and Apps to Google’s services.
+You can get better results, analyze and optimize your search results and traffic if you sign up and add your Websites and Apps to Google’s services.

 Why Use Search Console?